google/speed-opportunity-finder/README.md

 1. set the value of `APP_LOCATION` to the region you deployed the app to in the file *Controller-Service/service.yaml*
 1. run the install shell script
-1. enter the credentials on the *config-service/config* page of your deployed app.
+1. enter the credentials on the *config* page of your deployed app.
+This should be located at `https://config-service.<YOUR_PROJECT>.appspot.com/config`.
 1. ping the controller URL to test the set up and gather initial data (see Usage)
 1. Set the cloud project firewall rules to only allow access to the services,